esragcetnky/multibot_interface_project/README.md

 - **Temperature and other LLM parameters** adjustable in sidebar.
 - **Middleware** to route requests from frontend to appropriate bot API.
 - **Centralized logging** in the `logs/` folder for each component.
+- **Vector DB microservice** for CRUD operations on document vector stores.

 ---